White House Visitors Office: Early history

 Historically, the White House has offered tours to the general public.
 During the Calvin Coolidge, Herbert Hoover, and Franklin D. Roosevelt administrations, the general public could see the ground floor hallways and the East Room.
 Those who had been given a special card given by a United States senator could additionally see the three state parlors on the first floor—Green Room, Blue Room, and Red Room—as well as the State Dining Room.

 The White House was closed during U.S. participation in World War II.
 Upon reopening in November 1946, the Truman administration decided to open all the aforementioned areas to all tour visitors, no senator needed.
 But as would always be the case, the real working areas of the White House, such as the Oval Office, were not included on tours, nor were upper floor residential areas.
-A schedule was established: tours took place between 10:00 and noon, Tuesday through Saturday, with desiring visitors lining up outside the East Gate.
+A schedule was established: tours took place between 10:00 and noon, Tuesday to Saturday, with desiring visitors lining up outside the East Gate.
 About a half million people a year visited, until the operation was shut down in November 1948 for a major renovation of the entire structure.

 Tours were restarted in April 1952.
 In charge of them at that time was the chief usher of the White House.

 Tours were suspended following the November 22, 1963, assassination of John F. Kennedy, but based upon the request of Jacqueline Kennedy, were resumed seven days later.

 Tickets and methods

-In 1976 during the United States Bicentennial, long waits in line and a whole morning spent were commonplace due to large numbers in Washington, and a color-coded ticket distribution system was put in place.
-The system was put in place for good beginning in May 1977.
+In 1976, during the United States Bicentennial, long waits in line and a whole morning spent were commonplace due to large numbers in Washington, and a color-coded ticket distribution system was put in place.
+In May 1977, the system was put in place for good.

 White House tours were often in high demand.
 By 1981, a director of the White House Visitor Center was in charge of the operation.
-During the early 1980s, as many as 6,000 visitors were accommodated each day, with just as many turned away.
+In the early 1980s, as many as 6,000 visitors were accommodated each day, with just as many turned away.
 Special pleas for tours coming from Washington officials had to be dealt with frequently.
 In 1981, there was a dispute between First Lady Nancy Reagan and New York U.S. representative Thomas Downey over his free tickets privileges having been suspended.

 During the early 1980s recession, White House tours remained fully booked even when other Washington attractions saw declining attendance; the Visitor Center continued to process well over one million visits a year.
 White House Visitors Office personnel are constantly caught between trying to satisfy demands and expectations for tours and events, and preserving the dignity of the presidential office and setting.

 The White House Visitor Office is also in charge of assorted White House special events, such as the annual White House Easter Egg Roll, in the South Lawn, the State Arrival Ceremony for visiting heads of state, and a national Christmas celebration.